Queen of the Gambia: History

-The Gambia was granted independence in 1965 under the Gambia Independence Act 1964 of Parliament of the United Kingdom, which transformed the Gambia Colony and Protectorate into an independent sovereign state, with Queen Elizabeth II as the head of state and Queen of the Gambia.
+The Gambia was granted independence in 1965 under the Gambia Independence Act 1964 of the Parliament of the United Kingdom, which transformed the Gambia Colony and Protectorate into an independent sovereign state, with Queen Elizabeth II as the head of state and Queen of the Gambia.
 The Duke of Kent, accompanied by the Duchess of Kent, represented the Queen of the Gambia at the independence celebrations.
 The Duke opened the first session of the Gambian Parliament, on behalf of the Queen, and gave the speech from the throne on 18 February.

-The Queen's constitutional roles were mostly delegated to the Governor-General of the Gambia, her representative in the Gambia, who was appointed by the Queen on the advice of the Prime Minister of the Gambia.
+The Queen's constitutional roles were mostly delegated to the Governor-General of the Gambia, her viceregal representative in the Gambia, who was appointed by the Queen on the advice of the Prime Minister of the Gambia.
 The Governor-General acted on the advice of the Gambian ministers.
 Two governors-general held office: Sir John Paul (1965–1966), and Sir Farimang Mamadi Singateh (1966–1970).

 The monarchial form of government was protected under an "entrenched" provision of the Gambian constitution.
 Entrenched clauses could only be amended if supported by two-thirds of the elected members of the Gambian parliament, and thereafter confirmed by a two-thirds majority in a referendum.
 After two referendums on the Gambian monarchy, the first unsuccessful because it did not pass by the necessary two-thirds majority and the second successful, the Gambia adopted a new constitution that abolished the monarchy on 24 April 1970.
-The Gambia became a republic within the Commonwealth, with the president of the Gambia as head of state.
+The Gambia became a republic within the Commonwealth, with the president of the Gambia as head of state and head of government.